Best Practices for Direct Review Solicitation

 - Individually thank those who leave reviews

-- Encourage customers and prospects to visit your Facebook and Google pages
+- Encourage customers and prospects to visit your Facebook page

-- Post signs like “Find us on Yelp” around your property or in the leasing office
+- Post signs like “Find us on Yelp and Google” around your property or in the leasing office

 - Incentivize reviews by offering freebies which encourages inauthentic reviews